pyscripter/pascal-process/README.md

 - Ability to terminate the running process.
 - Synchronous and asynchronous execution of processes.
 - Interfaced-based facilitating memory management.

-## Limitations
-Currently the library is Windows only.
-The intention is to support other platforms (help wanted).

 ## Installation
 You do not need to install the library.
 Just download or clone this repo and add the source subdirectory to the Library path.